Benchmarking quantum simulation with neutron-scattering experiments

-The uncertainty in the estimated peak position at the $\pi$ point (Figure~\ref{KCuF3_spectrum}F) , expressed as a percentage of the full width at half-maximum (FWHM), is below 10~\% for both the MPS and $ibm\_boston$ results, but increases to approximately 20–30~\% at the $\pi/2$ point (Figure~\ref{KCuF3_spectrum}G).
-At the low-frequency, the $\pi$ point excitation is intrinsically broad; although the absolute uncertainty in the fitted peak position is sizable, it remains small compared to the peak linewidth.
-In contrast, the higher-frequency $\pi/2$ point mode becomes significantly sharper.
-Consequently, even a small absolute uncertainty in the fitted peak position corresponds to a larger fraction of the much narrower FWHM.
+To align our validation with standard experimental diagnostics, we now turn to the spectral lineshapes and peak positions through a line-scan analysis (Figs.~\ref{KCuF3_spectrum}F,G).
+The uncertainty in the estimated peak position at the $\pi$ point remains below 10\% of the full width at half maximum (FWHM) for both MPS and quantum simulations, increasing to 20–30\% at $q=\pi/2$.
+At low frequencies, $q=\pi$ excitation is intrinsically broad; although the absolute uncertainty in the fitted peak position is sizable, it remains small compared to the peak linewidth.
+In contrast, the higher-frequency $q=\pi/2$ mode becomes significantly sharper, thus, even a small absolute uncertainty in the fitted peak position corresponds to a larger fraction of the much narrower FWHM.

-We further extend the metrics by evaluating the entanglement witness of the system, which serves as a key quantity for exploring many-body physics.
-In particular, we use Quantum Fisher information (QFI), a well-established probe to lower bound the multipartite entanglement and remains accessible for large system sizes~\cite{hauke2016measuring, menon2023multipartite, scheie2025tutorial}.
-We compute the normalized form of QFI (nQFI)~\cite{scheie2025tutorial} from the energy-integrated dynamic structure factor (DSF) (See equation~\ref{eq:nQFI}).

-We observe at least four-partite entanglement for both the MPS and the $ibm\_boston$ results, which is consistent with the experimental observations~\cite{scheie2025tutorial}.
-Except at the $\pi$ point, both the MPS and quantum simulations of KCuF$_3$ capture the overall trend, which arises from contributions of either high-frequency components or low-intensity signals.
-The deviation observed at the $\pi$ point can be attributed to its strong intensity combined with its low-frequency character, which requires accurate long-time simulations that are particularly sensitive to quantum noise.
-A summary of the nQFI extracted from the INS data, MPS simulations, and quantum simulations is provided in Figure~\ref{KCuF3_spectrum}J.
+To probe many-body correlations beyond spectral features, we evaluate quantum Fisher information (nQFI), a well-established probe to lower bound the multipartite entanglement and remains accessible for large system sizes~\cite{hauke2016measuring, scheie2025tutorial} (See eq.~\ref{eq:nQFI}), and examine pairwise entanglement through the two-tangle $\tau_2$, extracted from short-range spin–spin correlations (Fig.~\ref{KCuF3_spectrum}I).
+Both MPS and quantum simulations reveal at least four-partite entanglement based on nQFI in Fig.~\ref{KCuF3_spectrum}H, consistent with experimental observations.
+The deviations at the $q=\pi$ point arise from its strong low-frequency weight and its sensitivity to long-time dynamics.
+The two-tangle $\tau_2$ indicates a low degree of pairwise entanglement for KCuF$_3$, compared to the experimentally measured one-tangle $\tau_1$ of $0.76$~\cite{scheie2025tutorial}, which quantifies the single-site entanglement.